Chemical Property Prediction Under Experimental Biases

-where $\ell$ is the loss function for chemical properties, namely, the squared loss in our case.
-In the second path (including $f_{\text F}$ and $f_{\text D}$), the domain classifier $f_{\text D}$ aims to correctly classify the domain (i.e., training or test) of the input, while the feature extractor $f_{\text F}$ aims to prevent the correct classification.
-Therefore, denoting by $c$ the loss function for domain classification (that is, the logistic loss in our case), the objective function for the second path is given as
+In the third path (including $f_{\text F}$ and $f_{\text W}$), the $f_{\text W}$ aims to correctly classify the domain (i.e., test or training) of the input.
+Denoting the loss function for domain classification (i.e., the cross-entropy loss in our case) by $c$, the objective function for the third path is expressed as

-where $d_i$ indicates the domain that $G_i$ belongs to (i.e., training or test).
-Note that $f_{\text D}$ tries to minimize this objective function, while $f_{\text F}$ tries to maximize it.
-The overlap between the minimization and the min-max problem is actually an undesirable feature in the process of solving the optimization problem; especially for the feature extractor aiming to minimize $o^\text{property}$ and maximize $o^\text{domain}$.
-To handle this situation simply with back-propagation, a special layer called gradient reversal layer is often used.
-The gradient reversal layer denoted by $r$ is an identity function $r(\mathbf{x})=\mathbf{x}$ in forward calculations, but the derivative is defined as $\frac{\partial r}{\partial \mathbf{x}}=-\mathbf{I}$.
-With the gradient reversal layer, the second objective function $o^\text{domain}$ is rewritten as